aneasystone/github-trending/README.md

 ## Unknown

+* 【2023-07-01】[ahmetbersoz / chatgpt-prompts-for-academic-writing](https://github.com/ahmetbersoz/chatgpt-prompts-for-academic-writing) - This list of writing prompts covers a range of topics and tasks, including brainstorming research ideas, improving language and style, conducting literature reviews, and developing research plans.
+* 【2023-07-01】[davidlinsley / DragonBasic](https://github.com/davidlinsley/DragonBasic) - This repository contains the source code for the Dragon 64 versions of the Microsoft 16K BASIC Interpreter for the Motorola 6809 (aka BASIC-69 and Extended Color BASIC).
+* 【2023-07-01】[Citi / citi-ospo](https://github.com/Citi/citi-ospo) - A collection of guidelines and resources from Citi's Open Source Program Office
 * 【2023-06-30】[nomi-sec / PoC-in-GitHub](https://github.com/nomi-sec/PoC-in-GitHub) - 📡 PoC auto collect from GitHub. ⚠️ Be careful Malware.
 * 【2023-06-30】[chinaBerg / awesome-canvas](https://github.com/chinaBerg/awesome-canvas) - Canvas资源库大全中文版。An awesome Canvas packages and resources.
 * 【2023-06-29】[OpenMotionLab / MotionGPT](https://github.com/OpenMotionLab/MotionGPT) - MotionGPT: Human Motion as a Foreign Language, a unified motion-language generation model using LLMs